DILCISBoard/E-ARK-AIP/index.md

 #### PREMIS agent

-The agent element holds information about agents (people, organizations or software).
+<a name="aip-premis-agent"></a>**AIP-PREMIS-AGENT**: Agents which are referenced in
+events must be described by means of the `agent` element.

-As an example for an agent, Listing 22 shows a software for indexing named `IndexingSoftware` which supports full text search of the items contained in a package.
+Listing 22 shows a software for indexing named `IndexingSoftware` which supports full text search of the items contained in a package.
 In this case, the "discovery right" is assigned to this agent.

 ```xml